muzakkiha/project-backups/List my favorites/README.md

 Favorite game world/map(s) : Shadow Of The Colossus's forbidden land

-Favorite game idea reference(s) : classic GameHouse games, DoTA 2 skills (you can get lots of ideas for a mechanic in a game just by looking at DoTA 2 hero's skills)

 Favorite game dev YouTuber(s) : Thomas Brush

 Favorite gaming YouTuber(s) : jacksepticeye